-Lending transaction to Directors at a certain level of exposure, require Board approval.
+Lending transactions to Directors, at a certain level of exposure, require Board approval.
 Also credit and investment applications exceeding certain pre-defined exposure levels require approval of the Board.

 Similarly, related party transactions relating to members of the Board require approval of the Board.